uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 5. Highlight the resulting table and insert a pie chart.
 6. Reformat following the Formatting Guide (above).

-Also update the number and percentage of each tab held by two or more groups, list or summarize the ones that overlap, and compare the results to the previous analysis report.
+Also update the number and percentage held by two or more groups.

 ### Format Risk